-The medial collateral ligament (MCL) of the elbow of is part of the complex of ligaments and tendons that attach and stabilize the bones of the lower and upper arm where they meet at the elbow.
-Specifically, the MCL attaches the ulna – which, together with the radius, make up the bones of the lower arm – with the humerus, the bone in the upper arm.
+The medial collateral ligament (MCL) of the elbow of is part of the complex of ligaments and tendons that attach and stabilize the bones of the lower and upper arm where they meet at the elbow joint.
+(It should not be confused with the MCL of the knee.)

-When the MCL of the elbow is torn, the individual retains full range of motion in the joint and the ability to throw, but cannot exert significant force.
-MCL tears are often the result of a gradual process of attenuation (weakening).
-It may not be immediately obvious that a person has torn this ligament, although some people report hearing a pop at the time of injury.
+When the elbow MCL is torn, a person will still have a full range of motion in the elbow, as well the ability to throw.
+However, he or she will not be able to exert significant force into a throw.
+Elbow MCL tears are often the result of a gradual process of "attenuation" (weakening) of the ligament.
+In some cases, it may not be immediately clear that the ligament has been torn, but some people report hearing a pop at the time of injury.

 Ulnar collateral ligament reconstruction, commonly known as Tommy John surgery, is a highly successful treatment for elbow MCL tears.
 Get more detailed information on elbow MCL tears and Tommy John surgery in the articles and other content below.